jtannas/katachi/README.md

 Kt.compare(value:, shape:).match? # => false
 ```

-If you want to make a key optional, we provide a special `:$undefined` shape to handle that.
+For making keys optional, we provide a special `:$undefined` shape.

 ```ruby
 value = {a: 1}